 - Add 3 tablespoon of oil and knead on medium-high speed until all of the oil is absorbed by the dough.
 This will take a little more effort if doing by hand, but you'll get there.
 I find that after adding the oil the dough tends to get a little sticky again, so I usually add a little more flour until it comes together in a ball.

 - Stop kneading at this point and turn the dough out onto a work surface.
 Fashion it into a smooth ball, and place in an oiled bowl.
 Turn over once to coat the top of the dough with the oil, cover with a kitchen towel, and let the dough rise in a warm place for an hour or until doubled.

 - While the dough is rising, you can caramelize the onions.
-Heat the remaining 1 tbsp of oil in a skillet, add the sliced onions and about 1/2 tsp salt.
+Heat the remaining 1 tablespoon of oil in a skillet, add the sliced onions and about ½ teaspoon salt.
 Cook over medium-low heat, stirring frequently, until the onions are a nice golden-brown.
 You can also add a pinch of sugar to make the onions brown faster.
 Let the onions cool.